-The Trustee have given appointed investment managers full discretion in evaluating ESG factors, including climate change considerations, and exercising voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.
+The Trustee has given appointed investment managers full discretion in evaluating ESG factors, including climate change considerations, and exercising voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.
 The Trustee, through its investment consultant, reviews the investment managers' policies and engagement activities (where applicable) when the managers present to the Trustee.

 The Trustee requested that the investment managers confirm compliance with the principles of the UK Stewardship Code.
-All of the Funds' investment managers confirmed that they are signatories of the current UK Stewardship Code 2020, with Columbia Threadneedle becoming signatories in April 2022.
-The Trustee will continue to engage with the investment managers on the UK Stewardship Code and its relevance.
+All of the Funds' investment managers, with the exception of DTZ Investors, confirmed that they are signatories of the current UK Stewardship Code 2020.